dsevero/dsevero/content/work/ziggurat/index.md

 publication: ""
 publication_short: ""

-abstract: "Mathematical proof of functionality, of a highly efficient pseudo-random number generator: The Ziggurat Method"

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: "Mathematical proof of functionality, of a highly efficient pseudo-random number generator: The Ziggurat Method"

 tags: []
 categories: []